 DSS-induced colitis model in C57Bl6 mice

-To evaluate the protective role of RCJ in DSS-induced colitis, C57/BL/6J mice were first divided into two groups.
-The first group (30 mice) was served as control where given phosphate buffered saline (PBS).
-In the second group (30 mice), each animal was administered RCJ (200 µL) by oral gavage per day for about 8 weeks.
-After eight weeks, both groups were further divided into two subgroups i.e., PBS (N=15) and DSS groups (N=15) from the first group, whereas group 2 was further divided into two groups one group was given RCJ (N=15) and other group with DSS + RCJ groups (N=15).
-There were four resulting groups: PBS, PBS+DSS, RCJ, and DSS+ RCJ (Figure 1A). afterColitis was induced by administering two cycles of 3% (W/V) DSS in drinking water as described previously18.
-Briefly, there was one week of DSS, followed by one week recovery period without DSS, followed by a second week of DSS.
-During these last three weeks, the RCJ and PBS oral gavage administration continued (Figure 1A).
+To evaluate the protective role of prebiotic RCJ in DSS-induced colitis, age matched either sex 60 C57/BL/6J mice were generated in house in mouse breeding colony (UNMC), these mice (either sex) divided into two groups (30 mice (15 females+15 males)/group).
+The first group (30 mice) mice were served as control where 200 µL phosphate buffered saline (PBS) was given as a oral gavage daily.
+Whereas, in the second group (30 mice), each mice was administered with 200 µL RCJ by oral gavage daily for about 8 weeks.
+After end of eight weeks treatment, each group was further divided into two subgroups i.e., one group given dairy 200 µl of PBS (N=15), whereas other group given with 3% DSS in sterile water plus 200 µl PBS as an oral gavage (N=15) from the first group.
+The group 2 mice were further divided into two groups, one group was given 200 RCJ (N=15) and other group with DSS + RCJ groups (N=15).
+There were four resulting groups: PBS alone, PBS+DSS, RCJ alone, and DSS+ RCJ (Figure 1A).
+Colitis was induced by administering two cycles of 3% (W/V) DSS in drinking water as described previously18.
+Briefly, at start of 9th week, we started one cycle of DSS/week, followed by one week recovery period without DSS, followed by a second week of DSS.
+During these last three weeks (9-11), the RCJ and PBS oral gavage administration continued (Figure 1A) in respective groups as described above.
 At end of the experiment, mice were euthanized by CO2 asphyxiation followed by cervical dislocation.
 Disease severity.
 All mice (60 total) were fed ab libtum feed and water.
 The diarrhea scores, blood in feces scores and body weights of the mice were monitored twice daily throughout the experiment.
 The diarrhea scores and blood in feces scores were recorded daily and scored from 0 to 3 (absent, mild, moderate and severe).
 To access the severity of the disease, the disease activity index (DAI) was calculated as previously described 19.
 Briefly, DAI was calculated as a combination of scores of weight loss, diarrhea, and bleeding, resulting in a colitis score of 0 to 10 (unaffected to severe colitis).
 Scores for body weight were calculated based on the change in body weight from the original weight (≥0%=0; -5% to 0%=1; -10% to -6%=2; -15% to -11%=3; <-15%=4).
 This body weight score was summed together with the diarrhea score and blood in feces score to calculate the DAI.

 Cytokine analysis